 - Gaps and views are important as they provide framed moments within the built environment of either landmarks or the open countryside.
 Where appropriate they need to be established; - Generous gaps between buildings should be created to provide glimpses and filtered views to the countryside beyond.
-This will connect people with nature and contribute to the general feel of openness; - in order to create long views from the street.
+This will connect people with nature and contribute to the general feel of openness; - Street should be perpendicular to the open countryside in order to create long views from the street.
 This allows everyone to enjoy the countryside views and enhances legibility by allowing people to orientate themselves in relation to the open space.